* Government presents Islamic bond bill to parliament

 * Targeted deal size is EUR200m-equivalent

-* Three real estate assets identified to underpin transaction
+* Three real estate assets identified to underpin

 By Abhinav Ramnarayan

 LONDON, Jan 7 (IFR) - The Grand Duchy of Luxembourg

 GVD-LU, rated Aaa/AAA/AAA, moved a step closer towards the

 issuance of a debut sukuk after the government said this week it

 has presented a draft bill to parliament to pave the way for the

 The news comes just months after British Prime Minister